pythonleiden/pythonleiden/site/index.md

 Thursday, 4th of September 2025 from 20:00 - 22:00 at Technolab, Betaplein 28, Leiden.

-At this meeting, we have two talks planned:
+At this meeting, we have three talks planned:

 - Talk 1: **Architecture of the Transformer model, used by Large Language Models such as ChatGPT** by Priyanjali Goel
 - Talk 2: **HTMX, the postmodern way of adding modern web features to your app** by Jan Murre